binwiederhier/ntfy/docs/config.md

 {"id":"4HsClFEuCIcs","time":1654087955,"event":"poll_request","topic":"6de73be8dfb7d69e32fb2c00c23fe7adbd8b5504406e3068c273aa24cef4055b","message":"New message","poll_id":"s4PdJozxM8na"}
 ```

+The self-hosted server literally sends the message "New message" for every message.
+Even if your message is "Some other message", the message will always be "New message".
+This is so that if iOS cannot talk to the selfhosted server (in time, or at all), it'll show "New message" as a popup.

 ## Rate limiting
 !!! info
     Be aware that if you are running ntfy behind a proxy, you must set the `behind-proxy` flag.